 The end of all things is near.
 Therefore be clear minded.
 If anyone speaks, he should do it as one speaking the very words of God.
 Do not be surprised at the painful trial you are suffering.
 You are blessed. . . .
 It is time for judgement to begin with the family.
 Continue to do good.
 [1 Peter 4:7, 14, 15, 17, 19, passim]

-Luckily, the end that he "foresaw" after allegedly having been given the Spirit of Truth and correct prophesies, has not appeared.
-Also, Jesus seems to say:
+Luckily, the end that Jesus allegedly "foresaw" and Peter too the Holy Spirit of Truth and correct prophesies had descended on him, has not appeared so far.
+Jesus seems to say:

 "The four winds" may need some elaboration.
 Which are they?
 And are not the winds from south-west and north-west among the great winds - capable of hurricane strength?
 And what about the wind from north-north-west?
 Are there no elect to gather in it?
 "The answer, my friend, is blowing in the wind.
 The answer is blowing in the wind," sings Bob Dylan.

 Did the presaged, tragic things happen at the time the apostles expected?
 No. And they had allegedly been given the spirit of truth to inform and remind them, Jesus is quoted to say in gospels.